caotavio/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome!
+My name is Otavio

-I'm glad you are here.
-I plan to talk about ...
+My blog is to showcase my projects as a Full-stack Software Developer.
+The main technologies I work with are JavaScript, HTML, CSS, jQuery, Node and AJAX.